tokenring-ai/database/README.md

 ## Overview

-The `@tokenring-ai/database` package provides an abstract layer for managing database resources within TokenRing AI agents.
-It enables the registration and interaction with multiple database connections through a unified `DatabaseService`.
-This service integrates with the TokenRing agent framework, allowing AI agents to perform database operations like executing SQL queries and inspecting schemas.
+The `@tokenring-ai/database` package provides an abstract database layer for managing database resources within TokenRing AI agents.
+It enables the registration and interaction with multiple database connections through a unified `DatabaseService` that integrates with the TokenRing agent framework.

 The package focuses on abstraction, requiring implementers to extend `DatabaseProvider` for specific database types (e.g., PostgreSQL, MySQL).
-It supports read-only and read-write operations, with tools for safe querying and schema exploration.
-This is particularly useful for AI-driven applications that need to interact with databases dynamically.
+It supports read-only and read-write operations, with tools for safe querying and schema exploration, making it particularly useful for AI-driven applications that need to interact with databases dynamically.

 ## Installation